PeacefulWhale/CIT-270-BYUI/Week 6/README.md

 That doesn't work...
 Have I set up `peacefulwhale.cit720.com` properly?
 I thought I did last time, but now I'm not sure...

 It is set up there, this is probably coming down to my weird choice of port...
 Will changing my http port to `80` help?
 Nope, I need root privilege to use any port below ~1000.
-I think I can fix this with `sudo setcap cap_net_bind_service=+ep readlink -f which node`
+I think I can fix this with `sudo setcap CAP_NET_BIND_SERVICE=+eip $(which node)`

 Also the rest of the class has finally swapped to running `nvm`.

 Now it's listening on port 80, but I have the same problem of `Could not resolve host: peacefulwhale.cit720.com`...
 I'll figure this out sometime, but for now I'm just going to bury my head in the sand and pretend it's not a problem.

 I'll probably just wait for the rest of my class to get to the step where we start to actually run the server, and I should be able to just follow along then.

+## Wednesday

+I'll change my http port to `80` and my https port to `443` to see if it actually works if I do that.
+If it does I'm guessing I wasn't opening my ports up properly, or that I was not routing the traffic right.

+So I've got that up and working now...
+I changed nothing but swapped to using the default ports.
+I even had to add those ports to the allowed ports on my Cloud Console.
+So I'm not really sure what was going on, but at least it's not a problem anymore.

+I really should fix my whole redirection thing from HTTP to HTTPS so I don't have to rely off the hardcoded url...

+My teacher tells me I probably needed to change the linux server